ernstleierzopf/ncid/README.md

 # TODO: Evaluation

-Here are our CANN models (released on April 5th, 2020) along with average loss / accuracy and the results on random data:
+Here are our CANN model (released on April 5th, 2020) along with average loss / accuracy and the results on random data:

 | Model                                                        | average  loss / accuracy | cipher \| accuracy rate matrix on 1 million lines of plaintexts |
 | ------------------------------------------------------------ | ------------------------ | ------------------------------------------------------------ |